 This is a vastly different approach from frameworks in which healthcare services are paid solely based on what they can provide.
 This can circumvent cancer treatment cost a great deal.
 With a value-based healthcare system, patients will have lower costs and better outcomes, and providers are motivated to do everything to improve the client’s health outcomes.
 In addition, this lessens the burden that cancer costs have on society as a whole.

-Horizon Oncology & Research Center ensures that patients are our number one priority.
+Horizon Oncology ensures that patients are our number one priority.
 Our expert providers deliver high-quality, compassionate care in a delicate atmosphere of trust and concern.
 We offer a comprehensive package of cancer services that are personalized to meet the individual needs of our patients and their families.
+Contact us to learn more or schedule an appointment.